top of page

 Big Cats

-What about the big cat?
-How awesome is the strength of a lion or the cunning of a jaguar?
-Does the cat kind present evidence for "millions of years" of long, slow, gradual processes that produced such variety and magnificence, or does it speak of a magnificent Creator with creative abilities too incomprehensible for the minds of mortal men?
-How does a lioness know that her paw "pads" are a liability when she's sneaking up on her prey, so that she turns her paws sideways in order to make her stealthy approach even more silent?
+Are cats evidence of "millions of years" of long, slow, gradual processes that produced such variety, stealth, and magnificence, or do they point to a magnificent Creator with creative ability incomprehensible to our minds?
+How could a lioness know that her paw "pads" are a liability as she silently sneaks up on her prey, so that she turns her paws sideways to make her stealthy approach even more silent?

 Big Cat Facts!